makrai/notes/dowty82-gramm-rel-in-montague.md

   * follows from
     * a general constraint in Montague's theory that each syntactic rule must have a unique interpretation, and from the fact that
-    * these rules are operations on verbs.
-For
+    * these rules are operations on verbs
 * rules like relativization that seem to extract NPs from various positions, a
-  * like variable binding in logic: a noun phrase within the relative clause (perhaps an "empty" one) plays the semantic role of a variable in logic, and the semantic interpretation of the relative clause is that the variable within the clause is bound.
-For this kind of rule it does
+  * like variable binding in logic: a noun phrase within the relative clause (perhaps an "empty" one) plays the semantic role of a variable in logic, and the semantic interpretation of the relative clause is that the variable within the clause is bound
-  * not matter where the variable occurs within the clause, it may even be embedded in a subordinate clause within the relative clause.
-Thus
+  * not matter where the variable occurs within the clause, it may even be embedded in a subordinate clause within the relative clause
   * the hierarchy Subject/Direct Object/Indirect Object plays no role whatsoever
-* relativization, across languages, seemed to be governed by this hierarchy -
+* relativization, across languages, seemed to be governed by this hierarchy
   * i.e. there are some languages in which only subjects may be relativized,
   * (Keenan and Comrie 1977)
   * our analysis thus offers no explanation at all for this observation
   * my speculation
-    * languages that only allow relativization on subjects actually do not use variable binding at all in forming relative clauses but rather combine an IV i.e. a sentence lacking a subject with the head noun to form a relative clause; for example, man who walks would come from man plus the IV walks.
-It would certainly be possible to write such a rule in Montague's system in such a way as to get the meaning right.
+    * languages that only allow relativization on subjects do not use variable binding at all in forming relative clauses but rather combine an IV i.e. a sentence lacking a subject with the head noun to form a relative clause; e.g. _man who walks_ <- _man_ plus the IV _walks_
     * A language which allows relativization on both subjects and objects (but no other positions) would then have a second relative clause: rule that forms a relative clause out of a TV phrase (along with another NP to serve as its subject), and so on
-    * At some point a language would switch to a variable binding strategy in order to form all kinds of relative clauses by a single rule.
-Under this
+    * At some point a language would switch to a variable binding strategy in order to form all kinds of relative clauses by a single rule
-    * i.e. two kinds of strategies for forming relative clauses, with a discrete
+    * i.e. two kinds of strategies for forming relative clauses
-    * categorial rules and variable-binding processes.
-The converse may obtain
+    * categorial rules and variable-binding processes
-* e.g. variable- binding strategies for what in English are category-changing
+* e.g. variable-binding strategies for what in English are category-changing
   * a dialect of Shona studied by Kathryn Hodges of the University of Illinois
   * one can passivize not only the DO, the IO and objects of prepositions within the verb phrase, but even, in some circumstances, a NP from a lower clause